KnightCa/FightClub5e/README.md

 9. Replace "Artificer (UA) (Artillerist)</classes>" with "Artificer (Artillerist), Artificer (UA) (Artillerist)</classes>".
 10. Replace "Artificer (UA) (Battle Smith)</classes>" with "Artificer (Battle Smith), Artificer (UA) (Battle Smith)</classes>".

-If you want to keep both the 2014 & 2024 versions of any of these, then do the following:
+If you want to keep both the 2014 & 2024 versions of any of these categories, then do the following:
 1. If you want to keep the 2014 & 2024 versions of Races, then search for <race> and for each race Replace "</name>
     <size>" with " [2024]</name>